bevyengine/bevy/release-content/release-notes/bevy_solari.md

 Bevy Solari is intended as a completely alternate, high-end lighting solution for Bevy that uses GPU-accelerated raytracing to fix all of the above problems.
 Emissive meshes will properly cast light and shadows, you will be able to have hundreds of shadow casting lights, quality will be much better, it will require no baking time, and it will support _fully_ dynamic scenes!

 While Bevy 0.17 adds the bevy_solari crate, it's intended as a long-term project.
 It is not yet usable by game developers.
-However, feel free to run the solari example (`cargo run --release --example bevy_solari --features bevy_solari` (realtime direct lighting, no denoising) or `cargo run --release --example bevy_solari --features bevy_solari -- --pathtracer` (non-realtime pathtracing)) to check out the progress we've made, and look forward to more work on Bevy Solari in future releases!
+However, feel free to run the solari example (`cargo run --release --example solari --features bevy_solari` (realtime direct lighting, no denoising) or `cargo run --release --example solari --features bevy_solari -- --pathtracer` (non-realtime pathtracing)) to check out the progress we've made, and look forward to more work on Bevy Solari in future releases!

 (TODO: Embed bevy_solari logo here, or somewhere else that looks good)